“At what point should I hire a property manager?”

 - Monthly Management Fee.
 Most managers offer property owners the choice of a monthly flat fee or a predetermined percentage of rents depending on the services provided.
 One source suggests that a typical flat price for a single-family home ranges from $100-$200 monthly or 8-12% of rents monthly.
 Owners should specify that any percentage of rental fees refers to rents collected, not rents due,to avoid penalties for delinquent tenants.

 - New Tenant Replacement Fee.
 The management company’s costs of advertising, soliciting, screening, and leasing to new tenants are recovered by a flat fee or a percentage of rents usually equal to one-half or a full month’s rent.
 Be careful to specify in the property management contract that this fee is only charged when placing new tenants, not when the manager simply renews a lease agreement with an existing tenant.
+NOTE: If you don’t mind managing your property while occupied, but don’t want to hassle with filling vacant units, consider simply hiring a leasing agent (or letting agent if you’re in the UK!).

 - Vacancy fees.
 If the monthly management fee is a percentage of rents, management companies may charge a flat monthly fee to compensate for their loss of fees dues to lower rents.
 These can particularly bite into your cash flow if you buy a short-term rental as an Airbnb landlord, and don’t account for all property management and cleaning fees.